An AeroPackaging White Paper

 Poly and nylon have anti-static versions available that are often used in cleanroom packaging to reduce the danger of a static event or to stop the electrostatic attraction of particles.
 In spite of the extensive warnings that we have discussed, the product you are packing has to guide the choice for anti-static films.
 The process of evaluating the packaging needs of your product and prioritizing them by importance to the quality preservation of your product will make this easier.

 Anti-static bags are often used as the outer bag to add static protection without coming into contact with the clean item.
 Furthermore, in cleanroom construction and remodeling, anti-static sheeting can be employed to wall off or protect areas during work.
-In the event of fire, anti-static nylon sheeting is self-extinguishing, which adds an extra margin of safety.
+In the event of a fire, anti-static nylon sheeting is self-extinguishing, which adds an extra margin of safety.

 Depending on the nature of the packaging challenge, a number of other films and laminated materials are available beyond the few we have mentioned.
 The best approach to a complicated packaging challenge is to recruit help from your vendor and be very honest while evaluating the packaging needs of your product.